troldal/OpenXLSX/README.md

 and read
 [Joel Spolsky's blog](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).

-Note also that while UTF-8 is well supported on Linux and MacOS, support on Windows is more limited.
+Unicode on Windows is particularly challenging.
+While UTF-8 is well supported on Linux and MacOS, support on Windows is more limited.
 For example, output of non-ASCII characters (e.g. Chinese or Japanese characters) to the terminal window will look like gibberish.
+Sometimes you also have to be mindful of the text encoding of the source files themselves.
+Some users have had problems with OpenXLSX crashing when opening/creating .xlsx files with non-ASCII filenames, where it turned out that the source code for the test program was in a non-UTF-8 encoding, and hence the input string to OpenXLSX was also non-UTF-8.
+To stay sane, I recommend that source code files are always in UTF-8 files; all IDE's I know of can handle source code files in UTF-8 encoding.
+Welcome to the wonderful world of unicode on Windows 🤮

 ## Reference Guide
 This section will contain the user reference for usage of OpenXLSX.